-The Corporation's approach to managing liquidity risk is to ensure that it will have sufficient funds to meet financial obligations when due.
-The Corporation received net proceeds of \$967,354 from the private placement which was completed on September 13, 2023.
-During the period ended September 30, 2023, the Corporation has been funded by a non-convertible debenture for \$500,000 and \$295,000 in shareholder loans and related party loans of \$34,448.
+The Corporation's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
+The Corporation received net proceeds of \$967,354 from a private placement, which was completed in September 2023 and net proceeds of \$500,000 from a non-convertible debenture.
+Advances throughout the year from related parties provided an additional \$268,975.
+This provided the Corporation with sufficient funds to meet G&A obligations and planned exploration expenditures.
+In due course however, additional funds will be required to fund continued exploration efforts.